Akmals/2Dto3D/README.md

 # 2D to 3D Converter

 The project is a 2D to 3D converter.
-Users can take a 2D image, and pin point the outline which can then be put into 3D.
+Users can take a 2D image/drawing and Convert to 3D Model

 Currently a Work in progress.